jamietanna/sarahseewhy.github.io/_posts/2019-01-01-first-post.md

 I have the privilege of working with a team of developers who support and believe in me.
 Their quiet and constant messages of “you got this” and “you matter” slowly dispelled the self-doubt.
 I’ve been inspired by their fearless approach to programming: jumping in, making mistakes, thinking critically, learning, and laughing.
 Everyday they remind me why software development can be a joy.

 I also have the privilege of working with an incredible team lead.
-His encouragement of open source within the team gave me practice to learn in the open and the confidence to do it on my own.
+His support for open source within the team gave me practice to learn in the open and the confidence to do it on my own.
 Like my teammates he’s a source of encouragement; the faith he places in me and the kind of developer I want to become makes me believe it’s possible.
 Reading his weekly reflection has also motivated me to return to writing (check out his [Weekly Notes](https://blog.probablyfine.co.uk/2018/09/21/notes-from-the-week-1.html)).
 I love the openness, the self-reflection, and the experiences he shares.
 I hope to do something similar.

 So what’s next?